 Other Transfer Systems

-Anyone can use a private business, such as Western Union, to send money directly to your bank account, but you won't get it for two or three days.
+Anyone can use a private business, such as Western Union, to send money directly to your bank account, but you won't get it for two to five business days.
 If it's a same-day emergency, pick it up from a company branch.
 You'll need the transaction identification number from the sender.
 You'll also need to show a government-issued ID, such as a passport or driver's license, or an alien ID.
 You can also get it delivered to your home the next day if you can't pick it up in person.

 Sending money is rarely free, and in some cases, neither is receiving it.
 Generally speaking, the faster you need the money, the more it will cost.
 Banks charge to send a wire unless it's a service attached to the account.
 To add insult to injury, some banks also charge the person receiving the wire.
 Your state might regulate these fees, but the federal government does not.
 A private business like Western Union bases fees on origination point, the amount sent, and the type of service.